Aramco share sale curb rules out overseas listing for at least a year

 The Saudi government will face a one-year restriction on selling more Aramco shares following the domestic listing, according to the sources, meaning any overseas IPO is unlikely to be held in 2020.

+Saudi Aramco declined to comment while the Saudi government’s media office did not immediately respond to a request for comment.

-Aramco fired the starting gun on the domestic IPO on Sunday.
+Aramco fired the starting gun on the domestic IPO on Sunday after a series of false starts.
 However it did not give details on how much of the company would be sold, or when the listing would happen, while expert valuations of the company vary wildly from around $1.2 to $2.3 trillion.

 Sunday’s announcement had said Aramco and the selling shareholder would be subject to restrictions on the sale, disposition or issuance of additional shares, but did not provide the lock-up period.

-Crown Prince Mohammed bin Salman is seeking to raise billions of dollars in the listing to diversify the Saudi economy away from oil by investing in non-energy industries.
+Crown Prince Mohammed bin Salman is seeking to raise billions of dollars to diversify the Saudi economy away from oil by investing in non-energy industries.

-Aramco said the IPO timetable was delayed because it began a process to acquire a 70% stake in petrochemicals maker Saudi Basic Industries Corp 2010.SE.

-Aramco roadshows will begin on Nov.
+Aramco roadshows for the Riyadh IPO will begin on Nov.
 18, according to the sources.

 Bankers have told the Saudi government that investors will likely value the company at around $1.5 trillion, below the $2 trillion valuation touted by Prince Mohammed when he first floated the idea of an IPO nearly four years ago.